-An experimental lecture or seminar course designed as a one-time or trial offering.
+A lecture or seminar course designed as a onetime or trial offering.
 May be repeated for credit but no more than four credits may be applied to the 20-credit Psychology minor.
 Psy 100 is highly recommended prior to this course.